fpirotti/lasPhotoCamSIM/README.md

 # lasPhotoCamSIM

 Provides a simulated image as if it was taken using a camera inside a point cloud.
 One or several camera locations can be provided using a text file.
-How much light arrives to the lens is calculated by projecting points on a grid with four mathematical hemispherical lens models: equiangular, equidistant, stereographic,  orthographic and rectilinear(perspective).
+How much light arrives to the lens is calculated by projecting points on a grid with 5  lens projection models: equiangular, equidistant, stereographic,  orthographic and rectilinear(standard perspective).

 <img src="./img1.jpg" />